Amanda (Griffiths) Pontillo

 State Climate Policy Network Associate

-Kristen is a soon-to-be UCLA graduate with a major in Environmental Science and minors in Public Affairs and Environmental Systems & Society.
+Kristen is a UCLA graduate with a degree in Environmental Science and Public Affairs.
 They come to CXC with a background in climate equity and environmental justice, including analyzing climate policy at the state and local level in California, advocating for environmental justice for students of color, shaping university-level environmental funding priorities, and fighting for increased equity, accessibility, and diversity in any space they’re in.
 When she’s not working, she’s singing with her a cappella group, painting with watercolors, or sitting in the sun with a good book and lots of green tea.

 Maryland Regional Director